Home » Recipes » Baking » Cookies » No Chill Skor Shortbread Meltaway Cookies

 • ¼ tsp salt

-• 1 cup Skor bits
+• 1 cup Skor bits or toffee bits

 Instructions

-• Preheat oven to 350 degrees
+• Preheat oven to 350°F.

-• In a large bowl beat butter and vanilla together until creamy
+• In a large bowl beat butter and vanilla together until creamy.

-• Line baking sheet with parchment paper.
-Roll level tablespoons full of batter into balls and place on the baking sheet.
-Bake for 12-15 minutes or until starting to just turn slightly golden.
-Let cool on pan for 5 minutes so they won't break apart and then transfer to a cooling rack.
+• Line a baking sheet with parchment paper.
+Roll level tablespoons full of batter into balls and place them on the baking sheet.

 Video